new york internal medicine

 MD2B Connect Physician ID # 125

-Where will the rotation take place: This hands-on outpatient rotation will take place in New York City (Manhattan).
+Where will the rotation take place: This outpatient US clinical experience will take place at two locations in New York City (Manhattan and Queens).
+Students will not have to travel to both locations on the same day.

 Hours: Monday 9 AM to 5 PM; Tuesday 9 AM to 2 PM; Wednesday - Friday 9 AM to 5 PM